FloskelSalomon/quapos/README.md

     - python scripts to postprocess image masks for publication
     - respective images saved under the folder plots-and-images respectively

-Additionally, a python file `fluorescent-microscopy-analysis.py` contains different functions which were used to process image, plots, and statistics.
+Additionally, a python file with custom function used to process images, plots, and statistics (`fluorescent-microscopy-analysis.py`) and a file of the virtual environment (`quapos-lm.yml`) are provided.

 The folder data is empty in the github repository.
 Respective images are provided under the following repository:  ADD LINK HERE